Cybersecurity Awareness Month: Your Safety Starts With You!

 - Password vulnerabilities are real: Weak or reused passwords are still one of the easiest ways for attackers to gain access to data.

-- IoT (Internet of Things) devices are at risk: Everyday devices connected to the internet that collect, send, or receive data, including smart devices in homes and offices can be entry points for cyber intrusions.
+- IoT (internet of Things) devices are at risk: Everyday devices connected to the internet that collect, send, or receive data, including smart devices in homes and offices can be entry points for cyber intrusions.

 How to Avoid Becoming a Victim